akeeba/sociallogin/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 Please read the README.md in the repository's root and the support resources before submitting an issue.
+Support requests disguised as bug reports may be closed without a reply.
+Thank you for your understanding.

 ### Steps to reproduce the issue